 As a massage therapist, clients have often asked me, “Underwear on or off?”
 During a treatment like Swedish massage, going without underwear can be preferable to allow for a more fluid flow.
 But, if you are more comfortable with underwear, keep it on.
 The most important criteria during the treatment is your feeling of safety.

 Gain More with Gentle Techniques

-There may be a temptation to take the “no pain no gain” mentality into a massage.
-But people who feel that this is the only way to approach a massage may actually benefit more from a calming, gentle treatment.
+There may be a temptation to take the “No pain no gain” mentality into a massage.
+But people who feel that this is the only way to approach a successful massage may actually benefit more from a calming, gentle treatment.
 The beauty of hands-on bodywork is the simple act of nurturing, conscious touch can begin to relax and release knots in the body and mind that have been stuck for what seems like an eternity.
 Along these lines, listen to the messages from your body.
-Don’t let your mental expectations or preconceived notions talk you into the deep tissue when your body really desires a more calming experience like a Swedish massage, an Ayurvedic Abhyanga, or a gentle lymphatic drainage technique.
+Don’t let your mental expectations or preconceived notions talk you into the deep tissue when your body really desires that a successful massage be a more calming experience like a Swedish massage, an Ayurvedic Abhyanga, or a gentle lymphatic drainage technique.

 In general, the professional hour for a message is considered to be 50 minutes.
 In many high-end spas, the clock begins when the practitioner picks you up for the treatment.
 Arrive early so you can benefit from the full time of the treatment, especially if the schedule is for a 50-minute session.
 You can definitely receive a comprehensive full body massage within 50 to 60 minutes.
 That being said, make sure to communicate your needs to the therapist to ensure they can cover what you need most.
 Set up reasonable expectations.